Sierra newt

 The Sierra newt (Taricha sierrae) is a newt found west of the Sierra Nevada, from Shasta county to Tulare County, in California, Western North America.

 Its adult length can range from 5 to 8 in.
 Its skin produces a potent toxin.

 Sierra Newts communicates with other through making a clicking noise.

 Subspecies

 The Sierra newt was formerly regarded as a subspecies (Taricha torosa sierrae) of the California newt (Taricha torosa).
 In 2007 it was determined that the two represent "distinct evolutionary lineages".
 When looking at the Sierra Newt and California newt they possess different phenotypically.
-This is seen when looking at the of head shape, color pattern, and the fact that patterns of differentiation in these characters are aligned with the genetic clines seen in the two newts.
+This is seen when looking at the head shape, color pattern, and the fact that patterns of differentiation in these characters are aligned with the genetic clines seen in the two newts.

 Range and habitat

 Sierra newts exist primarily in between the Cascades and Sierra Nevada, up to about 2000m.
 They prefer less humid climates than the rough-skinned newts.
 The Sierra newt migrates between aquatic and terrestrial habitats seasonally.
 Outside the breeding season, the newts are land-dwelling, preferring rock crevices and logs, in habitats such as forests, woodlands, and shrub-lands.
 However, during breeding season, the newts will migrate to aquatic regions to mate and lay eggs.